On the stochastic behaviour of optional processes up to random times: Introduction

-In view of the usefulness of randomized stopping times, it is natural to explore their generality.
-Of course, it is not possible that an arbitrary random time is a randomized stopping time, since for the latter there is a need for the extra ``randomization'' coming from the uniform random variable.
-There is a further, more fundamental reason that an arbitrary random time cannot be realized as a randomized stopping time.
-Typically, for a random time $\rho$ on a filtered probability space $\basispwf$, the nonnegative process $\Real_+ \ni t \mapsto \prob [\rho > t \such \F_t]$ fails to be nonincreasing, which would have to be the case if $\rho$ was a randomized stopping time on $\basisp$.
-Nevertheless, the main message of the paper is the following: \begin{quote} With a given a pair $(\rho, \, \prob)$ of a random time $\rho$ and a probability $\prob$ on $\basiswf$, one can \emph{essentially} associate a pair $(\psi, \qprob)$, where $\qprob$ is a probability on $(\Omega, \F)$ and $\psi$ is a randomized stopping time on $\basisqwf$, such that for \emph{any} $\bF$-optional process $Y$, the law of $(Y_{\rho \wedge t})_{t \in \zi}$ under $\prob$ is identical to the law of $(Y_{\psi \wedge t})_{t \in \zi}$ under $\qprob$. \end{quote} Therefore, as long as distributional properties of optional processes on $\basis$ under $\prob$ \emph{up} to the random time $\rho$ are concerned, there is absolutely no loss of information in passing from $(\rho, \, \prob)$ to the more workable pair $(\psi, \qprob)$.
+In view of the usefulness of randomised stopping times, it is natural to explore their generality.
+Of course, it is not possible that an arbitrary random time is a randomised stopping time, since for the latter there is a need for the extra ``randomisation'' coming from the uniform random variable.
+There is a further, more fundamental reason that an arbitrary random time cannot be realised as a randomised stopping time.
+Typically, for a random time $\rho$ on a filtered probability space $(\Omega, \F, \bF, \prob)$, the nonnegative process $\Real_+ \ni t \mapsto\prob[\rho> t | \F_t]$ fails to be nonincreasing, which would have to be the case if $\rho$ was a randomised stopping time on $(\Omega, \bF, \prob)$.
+Nevertheless, the main message of the paper is the following: